Skip to content

 Apply these questions during project initiation or as part of an AI Impact Assessment.
 Work through them in order — each positive answer determines the outcome.

 A few practical notes on applying the checklist.
-First, classification is based on intended purpose — the use case the system is designed and deployed for, not the use case it theoretically could be used for.
+Classification is based on intended purpose — the use case the system is designed and deployed for, not the use case it theoretically could be used for.
 A general-purpose large language model is not inherently high-risk; a deployment of that model for automated employment screening is.
-Second, context matters: the same underlying model deployed in two different organisational contexts may have two different classifications.
-Third, if classification is genuinely borderline, the conservative choice is high-risk, because the documentation burden of a wrongly downward-classified system is far greater than the compliance burden of a correctly classified one.
+Context matters: the same underlying model deployed in two different organizational contexts may have two different classifications.
+If classification is genuinely borderline, the conservative choice is high-risk, because the documentation burden of a wrongly downward-classified system is far greater than the compliance burden of a correctly classified one.

 Right-Sizing for Your Situation